gamerjamer43/gamerjamer43/README.md

 ## 🛠️ Languages

-- Python
+**- Python
 - Java
 - C++
 - JavaScript
-- HTML & CSS (but those don't count lol)
+- HTML & CSS (but those don't count lol)**

-Working on expanding this to more big boy languages, hopefully Rust and fluency in C in the near future.
+Working on eventually expanding this to more big boy languages, hopefully Rust and fluency in C in the near future.

 ---